 • A temporary exhibition space, featuring a new exhibition every year

-• A space dedicated to deported art, the museum's treasure trove, one of the largest collections in Europe.
+• A space dedicated to deported art, the museum's treasure trove, one of the largest in Europe.

 Since its creation, the museum's collections have been built up thanks to donors, illustrating the sometimes intimate bond between the establishment, the witnesses and their families.